Measuring the growth of structure by matching dark matter haloes to galaxies with VIPERS and SDSS: Abstract

 \section{Abstract}

-We test the history of structure formation from redshift 1 to today by matching galaxies from VIPERS and SDSS with dark matter haloes in the MultiDark SMDPL N-body simulation.
-We first show that the standard subhalo abundance matching (SHAM) recipe implemented with MultiDark characterizes the clustering of galaxies well both at redshift 0 for SDSS and at redshift 1 for VIPERS.
+We test the history of structure formation from redshift 1 to today by matching galaxies from the VIMOS Public Extragalactic Redshift Survey (VIPERS) and Sloan Digital Sky Survey (SDSS) with dark matter haloes in the MultiDark, Small MultiDark Planck (SMDPL), N-body simulation.
+We first show that the standard subhalo abundance matching (SHAM) recipe implemented with MultiDark fits the clustering of galaxies well both at redshift 0 for SDSS and at redshift 1 for VIPERS.
 This is an important validation of the SHAM model at high redshift.
-We then remap the simulation timesteps to test alternative growth histories and infer the growth index $\gamma=0.6\pm0.3$.
+We then remap the simulation time steps to test alternative growth histories and infer the growth index $\gamma=0.6\pm0.3$.
 This analysis demonstrates the power of using N-body simulations to forward model galaxy surveys for cosmological inference.
+The data products and code necessary to reproduce the results of this analysis are available online (\url{https://github.com/darklight-cosmology/vipers-sham}).